TheBear90/TheBear90/README.md

 <div align="center">
   <img src="https://streak-stats.demolab.com?user=maurodesouza&locale=en&mode=daily&theme=dark&hide_border=false&border_radius=5&order=3" height="220" alt="streak graph"  />
 </div>

-###- 👋 Hello, I’m @TheBear90
-- 👀 I’m interested in IT, AI, Technology and Cybersecurity
-- 🌱 I’m currently learning AI for cybernetics.
-- 💞️ I’m looking to collaborate as much as I can, I’m interested in using my knowledge
-- ⚡ Fun fact: Without mate there is no life

 <!---
 TheBear90/TheBear90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.